jamespheffernan/words-on-phone/docs/scratchpad.md

 - [2025-07-01] **AUDIOCONTEXT SINGLETON PATTERN CRITICAL FOR WEB AUDIO**: When using Web Audio API across multiple React components, implement a singleton AudioContext pattern to prevent "closed" state failures.
 Individual components creating separate AudioContexts and triggering cleanup effects leads to premature context closure, causing silent audio failures.
 Solution: Global `getAudioContext()` function manages single shared context with auto-recovery from closed state.
 This prevents the most common Web Audio API failure mode where calls appear successful but produce no sound.
 Essential for any app using audio across multiple components.
 - [2025-07-01] **DIAGNOSTIC LOGGING ESSENTIAL FOR AUDIO DEBUGGING**: Audio failures often appear successful (no exceptions thrown) but produce no sound, making them extremely difficult to debug.
 Implement comprehensive diagnostic logging that tracks AudioContext state, buffer creation, node connections, and playback initiation.
 Key diagnostic points: AudioContext state ("suspended", "running", "closed"), buffer properties (duration, sampleRate), and error details.
 This logging pattern enabled immediate identification of the "closed" state root cause that would have been impossible to diagnose otherwise.
 - [2025-07-01] **BROWSER AUTOPLAY POLICIES REQUIRE CAREFUL AUDIOCONTEXT MANAGEMENT**: Modern browsers suspend AudioContext by default until user interaction occurs.
 The singleton pattern must include automatic `ctx.resume()` handling when state is "suspended".
 Additionally, avoid closing AudioContext in component cleanup effects since audio functionality often spans multiple components.
 Global AudioContext should persist for the entire application lifecycle.
 This is critical for reliable audio functionality across all modern browsers and devices.
+- [2025-07-24] **POSTHOG WINDOW ATTACHMENT CRITICAL FOR ANALYTICS**: PostHog SDK can load successfully via ES6 imports but fail to attach to the global window.posthog object, causing "phantom initialization" where analytics appears to work but no events are sent.
+Solution: Manual window attachment in the loaded callback with fallback timeout.
+Always verify window.posthog exists for debugging, not just successful init() calls.
+This pattern may apply to other third-party SDKs that expect global window attachment.

 ## Phrase Validation Quick Reference